Nico-Facto/Covid-19/README.md

     Just click on the Covid Predictor.exe !
     In the soft, set data's for 3 last days of your location or for the world and click on prediction, Ia model will display a prediction for tomorow.
+    If prediction return : Service unavailable, this is because server is off, it shoud be open between 09h-17h -> Central European TimeCET

     Application is in pre-alpha state and work only on windows setup.